Exclusive competence

 - European Union Logo (Photo: Court of Auditors)

-When the EU has an exclusive competence Member States are not permitted to make their own laws concerning in that area.
-If the EU has a shared competence both the EU and the Member States may make laws, but EU law suppress any adopted national law, and suppress the right to make national laws in the area covered by an EU law.
+If the EU has a shared competence both the EU and the member states may make laws, but EU law has primacy over any adopted national law, and may override the right to make national laws in the area covered by an EU law.